Aldose reductase: Function

 Aldose reductase is also present in the lens, retina, Schwann cells of peripheral nerves, placenta and red blood cells.

-In Drosophila, CG6084 encoded a highly conserved protein of human Aldo-keto reductase 1B. dAKR1B in hemocytes, is necessary and sufficient for the increasement of plasma sugar alcohols after gut infection.
+In Drosophila, CG6084 encoded a highly conserved protein of human Aldo-keto reductase 1B. dAKR1B in hemocytes, is necessary and sufficient for the increase of plasma sugar alcohols after gut infection.
 Increased sorbitol subsequently activated Metalloprotease 2, which cleaves PGRP-LC to activate systemic immune response in fat bodies.
 Thus, aldose reductase provides a critical metabolic checkpoint in the global inflammatory response.

 Enzyme structure

 Aldose reductase may be considered a prototypical enzyme of the aldo-keto reductase enzyme superfamily.
 The enzyme comprises 315 amino acid residues and folds into a β/α-barrel structural motif composed of eight parallel β strands.
 Adjacent strands are connected by eight peripheral α-helical segments running anti-parallel to the β sheet.
 The catalytic active site situated in the barrel core.
 The NADPH cofactor is situated at the top of the β/α barrel, with the nicotinamide ring projects down in the center of the barrel and pyrophosphate straddling the barrel lip.